Argument: According to ESPN Lood missed 0 tackles. I say he missed a tackle on Isi, the Wallaby #8. You decide.

 That is why the stories you advertise on this site I so laughable and I would say that Steyn was badly exposed in the case of the Foley try.
 That is normal with him and was shown up repeatedly when he played Super rugby from 2013 to 2015.

 Fact is Mozart claimed that Steyn did not have an injury problem that limits his defensive abilities - but I phoned the Sharks office in Durban about it, but they assured me that he suffered from knee pain but despite that limitation he can still play.
 To be nasty - his excessive weight was the reason for the painful knee.
+It limited his sideway movement in defense and players can easily pass him on either side and his defense remained a problem as a result.
+That is exactly what happened on Saturday and exactly why -

 * Montpellier stopped using him at center or flyhalf and for the last year basically used him as stand-in full back.